 There’re many big podcasters today, that make a decent living off podcasting with just a few hours of work daily.

 There’re a lot of creative ways you can make money off podcasting.
 Most of the successful podcasts you can find make use of more than one strategy to make money, so there’s a lot of inflow of cash from different places.

 The amount you get from a sponsor relies upon the number of downloads your episodes can generate.
-Sponsors pay on a price paid for every mille downloads (mille is a Latin word that means “thousand”).
-The total amount per mille ranges from $18 to $50 CPM, however top podcasters can pull in much more.
+Sponsors pay a price paid for every mille downloads (mille is a Latin word that means “thousand”).
+The total amount per mile ranges from $18 to $50 CPM, however, top podcasters can pull in much more.

 Direct help is the point at which you essentially request that your fans send you cash to help keep your show running.
 If your listeners think your content and character are of value, there are a lot of individuals who will joyfully toss you a couple of dollars so you can continue to deliver episodes.

 This is one of the main strategies I prescribe to podcasters hoping to adapt their show since it’s not difficult to set up.
 The best technique is to make a “Patron page” that clarifies how much value you can give and why they should give you their money.